 The level of car ownership in the NA is significantly higher than for the borough of NuL as a whole and for England (Figure 4.23).
 At Census 2011 only 5.3% of households across the NA had no car, as compared to 22.1% in NuL.
 Ownership of 2 cars per household was the norm in the NA (44.9%), compared to 1 per household in NuL (42.7%).
 Across the NA 3-car households were twice as common as in NuL; the proportion of households with 4+ cars was 4 times greater in the NA than for NuL and England.
 The proportion of multiple-car households was highest in Maer parish and lowest in Chorlton parish.

-Figure 4.23 Car/van ownership per household (percentage), 2011 Census, NA and parishes compared to NuL and England
+Figure 4.23 Car/van ownership per household (percentage), 2011 Census, NA and parishes compared to NuL and England offer in relation to the actual needs of the community.

 Source: Census 2011, table KS404EW/ACRE Rural community profiles